Learn about actual and potential costs

 How do you keep up to date on relevant regulations?
 What percentage of your revenue is spent on compliance, and how has that changed in the past three years?

-How does regulation impact your pricing and how will it do so over the life of our proposed agreement?
+How does regulation impact your pricing and how will it do so for the life of our proposed agreement?

 How great is the risk that compliance and regulation issues will cause problems regarding my ability to receive my products on time?